puterboy/HAOS-kiosk/haoskiosk/README.md

 See luakit documentation for available commands.\
 In general, you want to stay in `passthrough` mode.

+You can press `ctl-R` at any time to refresh the browser.

 **NOTE:** Should support any standard mouse, touchscreen, keypad and touchpad so long as their /dev/input/eventN number is less than 25.